-A short distance from Bunker Hill-10, the QRT truck was driving with its light off and stopped.
+A short distance from Bunker Hill-10, our QRT truck was driving with its light off and stopped.
 I think Sarge just said, Follow Me (and meant it) and he'd give us our orders when we got there.
-So, we just bailed out and hustled, following the Sarge at a fast pace trying to keep up with him (I wish I could remember his name).
+So, we just bailed out and hustled, following the Sarge at a fast pace, trying to keep up with him (I wish I could remember his name).

 We moved forward with weapons at the ready...I don't think it was very far, but all the while you could hear weapons fire growing in intensity and volume, in and outbound.
-Our team were all SPs, I don't think we had augmentees with us at that time.
+Our QRT team were all SPs; I don't think we had augmentees with us at that time.
 Other QRT teams were arriving and our overall numbers seemed to be growing-so were the numbers of enemy penetrating the perimeter wire.
-I could see their muzzle flashes and green tracers, some ricocheting or fired wildly and gliding jade-pearl-string-like well off into the distance.
+I could see the enemy's crazed muzzle flashes, like fire-flies gone nova; and green tracers fired wildly and gliding deceptively-slow into the heavens like fading molten-string necklaces.
 We were very nervous (okay...scared stuff-less) being our first time in combat and all.